free2er/jwt-authenticator-bundle/README.md

-# jwt-authenticator
+# jwt-authenticator-bundle
-JWT Authenticator Component
+JWT Authenticator Bundle

 ## Installation
 This component can be installed with the [Composer](https://getcomposer.org/) dependency manager.